Taipan LRT station

-Taipan LRT station is a light rapid transit station over the major road of Persiaran Kewajipan, sandwiched between the neighbourhoods of USJ 6 and USJ 8 in UEP Subang Jaya, Subang Jaya, Selangor, Malaysia.
-The station serves the nearby USJ 6, USJ 8, and USJ 10 neighbourhoods.
+Taipan LRT station is a light rapid transit (LRT) station over the major road of Persiaran Kewajipan, sandwiched between the neighbourhoods of USJ 6 and USJ 8 in UEP Subang Jaya, Subang Jaya, Selangor, Malaysia.
+The station serves the nearby USJ 6, USJ 8, and USJ 10 (Taipan) neighbourhoods.

-The station is operated under the LRT Kelana Jaya Line.
+The station is served by the LRT Kelana Jaya Line.
 Like most other LRT stations operating in the Klang Valley, this station is elevated.